 - violent outbursts

-No one knows what causes bipolar disorder or schizophrenia.
-However, genetics are probably a risk factor, as both conditions likely run in families.
-This doesn’t mean that you’ll definitely inherit the disorder if your parent or sibling has it.
-Your risk increases, however, if multiple family members have the disorder.
-But knowing there’s a risk increases the chance of early detection and treatment.
+This doesn’t mean someone will inherit the disorders if their parent or sibling has them.
+The risk increases, however, if multiple family members do.
+But just being aware of that risk increases the chance of early detection and treatment.

-Environmental factors may also contribute to your risk, but this connection isn’t entirely understood yet.
+Environmental factors may also contribute to risk, but this connection isn’t entirely understood.

-There are no blood tests for diagnosing bipolar disorder or schizophrenia.
-Instead, your doctor will do a physical and psychological exam.
-During the exam, they’ll ask you about any family history of mental disorders and inquire into what symptoms they may have been experiencing.
+Health professionals cannot use blood tests to diagnose bipolar disorder or schizophrenia.
+Instead, they will usually conduct a physical and psychological exam.
+During the exam, they’ll ask about their patient’s personal or family history of mental disorders and inquire into what symptoms they may have been experiencing.

-Treatment for both bipolar disorder and schizophrenia involves therapy and medication.
+Treatment for bipolar disorder and schizophrenia can involve both therapy and medication.

 For bipolar disorder, psychotherapy may include:

-- learning about mood swings and how to effectively manage them
+- learning about changes in mood and how to effectively manage them

-- educating family members about the disorder so they can be supportive and help with overcoming episodes
+- educating family members about the disorder so they can be supportive and help address episodes

-- helping you improve your relationships with friends and coworkers
+- exploring how to improve relationships with friends and co-workers

-- learning to manage your days to avoid possible triggers, such as a lack of sleep or stress
+- understanding how to avoid possible triggers, such as stress or a lack of sleep

 People with bipolar disorder often have trouble sleeping.
-Your doctor may also prescribe sleep medication.
+Sleep medication is sometimes prescribed.

 - risperidone (Risperdal)